amaiya/onprem/README.md

 ```

 In addition to facilitating table understanding, converting to Markdown
-can also faciliate question-answering in general.
+can also facilitate question-answering in general.
 For instance, when
 supplying `pdf2md=True` to
 [`LLM.ingest`](https://amaiya.github.io/onprem/core.html#llm.ingest),
 documents are chunked in a Markdown-aware fashion (e.g., the abstract of